Being exempt or excused from jury service

 - you are regularly employed in aerial ambulance services

-- you are a practicing legal practitioner or an articled clerk of a practicing legal practitioner
+- you are a practising legal practitioner or an articled clerk of a practising legal practitioner

 - you are a clergyman in holy orders, a priest of the Roman Catholic faith, a minister of religion with an established congregation, a monk, nun or other vowed member of a religious community

-- you are a registered and practicing dentist or dental specialist
+- you are a registered and practising dentist or dental specialist

 - you are a member of secretary of the Parole Board or a parole officer